toppulous/create-manual-approval-issue/README.md

 pulled from the context within the action, this value should **not** be populated.

 ## Outputs
-### id
+### issue-number
-The Id of the issue created, or found if an open one already existed with the given label
+The number of the issue created, or found if an open one already existed with the given label